esloho/functional-testing-with-spock/README.md

 # functional-testing-with-spock
-Demo project for functional testing with Spock and Spring Boot
+Example of functional testing with Spock and Geb for a Spring Boot application